Jigmedorji12/infrastructure-project/README.md

 ## Project Summary
 This is my Infrastructure Project for ICT171.
 It includes:
-- EC2 website hosting (WordPress & Drupal)
+- EC2 website hosting (WordPress)
-- VPN and TeamSpeak server
+- VPN
 - SSL/TLS for HTTPS
 - GitHub version control
 - Scripts and documentation